Price to Win

 When you are determined to win, then pricing becomes more than just adding your profit to your costs.

-When it comes to pricing a government contract, the analytical method called Price-to-Win (or PTW) is your best friend in making a realistic pricing decision.
+When it comes to pricing a government contract, the analytical method called Price to Win (or PTW) is your best friend in making a realistic pricing decision.
 GDIC experts use this tool to create several pricing options and provide you with a pricing scheme to decide the best pricing framework in your proposal for a specific solicitation.

 Key Pricing Factors (KPF)